-A large part of the programme is spent studying on your own or in a study group outside the classroom, and as such, it is important that you take a proactive role in structuring your own studies.
+A large part of the programme is spent studying on your own or in a study group outside the classroom, and as such, you must take a proactive role in structuring your own studies.

 The programme is intimately tied to contemporary research, and the courses closely follow current developments in water engineering.

 There is a strong and consistent demand for water engineers, both in Sweden and internationally.
-This includes developing countries, which often have rapidly growing requirements for qualified water supply.
-Digitalisation is highly important to the effective use of water, particularly with the looming spectre of climate change, making this educational programme with a focus on digitalisation highly relevant for a career in water engineering.
+This includes developing countries, which often have rapidly growing requirements for safe and reliable water supply.
+Digitalisation is important for the effective use of water, particularly with the looming spectre of climate change, making this educational programme with a focus on digitalisation highly relevant for a career in water engineering.

-Upon completion of the programme, you may go on to obtain an employment at municipal water suppliers, regional environmental authorities, governmental agencies, or as a consultant, etc. Examples of potential positions include employment as a process engineer at a drinking water or a wastewater treatment plant, as a hydraulic engineer in industry, as a consultant dealing with water and the environment, and as a civil engineer at a hydropower plant.
+Upon completion of the programme, you may go on to obtain employment with municipal water services, regional environmental authorities, governmental agencies, and consulting companies.
+Examples of potential positions include employment as a process engineer at a drinking water or a wastewater treatment plant, as a hydraulic engineer in industry, as a consultant dealing with water and the environment, and as a civil engineer at a hydropower plant.

-If you so prefer, you may also elect to stay in academia, pursuing a PhD degree in a field related to hydrology.
-With a skill set that includes modelling, measurement, digitalisation and automation, you will be an attractive candidate for a PhD in hydrology, geohydrology and environmental analysis at Uppsala University, as well as in hydrology-related PhD studies at KTH, Chalmers, Lund University, LTU and SLU in Sweden, or abroad.
+If you so prefer, you may also elect to stay in academia, pursuing a PhD degree in a field related to hydrology and water engineering.
+With a skill set that includes modelling, measurement, digitalisation and automation, you will be an attractive candidate for a PhD in hydrology, geohydrology and environmental analysis at Uppsala University, as well as PhD studies at other Swedish universities or internationally.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is: